tanimislam/covid19_stats/docs/_sources/cli/covid19_create_movie_or_summary.rst.txt

 covid19_create_movie_or_summary
 --------------------------------
 This CLI is the *main* top-level CLI currently in the repository.
-Its purpose is to *individually* create COVID-19 summary movies and figures, of cumulative cases and deaths, in the `Contiguous United States (CONUS) <CONUS_>`_ or one of the 380 defined metropolitan statistical areas (MSA).
+Its purpose is to *individually* create COVID-19 summary movies and figures, of cumulative cases and deaths, in the `Contiguous United States (CONUS) <CONUS_>`_ or one of the 380 defined MSAs.

 It has four modes of operation.
 Its help output, while running ``covid19_create_movie_or_summary -h``, produces the following,